-National Junior Honor Society
+National Junior Honor Society (NJHS)

 Academically qualified students in Grades 7 and 8 are invited to apply to the National Junior Honor Society after the first trimester.
-In order to be offered membership into the National Junior Honor Society, students must have at least a 3.8 GPA and received Good or Outstanding in all Effort/Conduct areas and Unstructured Time on their report card.
+In order to be offered membership into the National Junior Honor Society, students must have at least a 3.8 GPA and receive S, G, or O in all Effort/Conduct areas and Unstructured Time on their report card.
 Leadership, service, character, and citizenship are all necessary criteria for membership.
 Applications and information are sent home with students in Grades 7 and 8 after the first trimester for those students who meet the application criteria.